SAFE-Labs-Docs/Lab-Handbook/README.md

 -Consider diversity of voices when selecting papers in journal clubs. <br/>
   <br/>
 <b>Example: </b> <br/>
 We believe that diversity is a resource to harness, and we strive to create a psychologically safe environment where disruptive points of view are valued.
-Thus,  To fosters a diverse and inclusive environment, we hire according to institutional affirmative action policies; we review the institutional rules for maternity and paternity leave when negotiating a contract; we discuss any cultural needs at onboarding, and we encourage lab members to share and mark on the lab calendar crucial cultural events and festivities; finally, we promote diversity in science by selecting journal club papers from a diversity of voices.
+Thus, to foster a diverse and inclusive environment, we hire according to institutional affirmative action policies; we review the institutional rules for maternity and paternity leave when negotiating a contract; we discuss any cultural needs at onboarding, and we encourage lab members to share and mark on the lab calendar crucial cultural events and festivities; finally, we promote diversity in science by selecting journal club papers from a diversity of voices.
 We hope that these policies will encourage individuals from different cultural, socioeconomic, gender, and geographical backgrounds to join.</i>
 </details>

 <details>